HappyNimbus/Personal-Finance-App-v2/README.md

-A work in progress Personal Finance Application

-TODO:
-Security
-Store financal info (Expenses, stocks, income)
+Current Progress: 🚧
+Nothing is fully implemented yet — the project is in early development.

+TODO

+Security: User authentication and authorization

+Financial Data Storage: Track expenses, income, and stocks

-Store user details
+User Details: Store personal user information

-Future Plans:
+Future Plans

-Front end
+Frontend: Build a React interface for user interaction

-Graphs to display finance data
+Graphs & Charts: Visualize finance data over time

-Display dividend payout dates
+Dividend Tracking: Display payout dates for stocks

-Implement AI to analyze expenses and make suggestions (chatgpt integration)
+AI Analysis: Integrate ChatGPT to analyze spending habits and provide financial suggestions

-COMPLETE:
-Nothing
+Installation

+(Coming soon — backend setup with Spring Boot and PostgreSQL will be added here.)

+Usage

+(Coming soon — instructions for running the app locally and interacting with the API.)